5 Foods That Are A+ For Better Blood Flow, From A Vascular Biologist

 Cruciferous veggies have the lion's share of health benefits (see 'em all here!), including blood vessel health.
 "Cruciferous vegetables like broccoli, kale, Brussels sprouts, arugula, those actually treat the lining of the blood vessels really well," Li says.

 Spinach receives honorable mention, here: When you eat the leafy greens, they release nitric oxide2, which can help improve blood flow, relax blood vessels, and reduce blood pressure (read: all great things for vascular health).
 That said, make sure you chew your spinach completely—that's what releases the healthy compound.

 "When you chew your spinach, you are allowing the gut bacteria in your tongue and in your mouth to change the nitrates that are in your spinach," says Li.
 "You swallow those, and then it turns it into a chemical form that dilates your blood vessels, lowers blood pressure, and makes your blood vessels healthier."

 Beets have tons of natural nitrates, too.
 In fact, one randomized controlled trial found that drinking just 16 ounces of fresh beet juice a day significantly reduced blood pressure in healthy participants.
 Plus, they're super versatile: You can fold them into a number of healthy recipes, even sweet breakfasts (don't knock it till you try these beet red velvet pancakes).

 Consider Li another expert to sing the praises of dark chocolate—and we're certainly not mad about it.
-"Cacao not only has fiber that's good for your gut bacteria, but dark chocolate also has these polyphenols that mobilize your stem cells and improve your circulation," he explains.
+"Cacao not only has fiber that's good for your gut bacteria, but dark chocolate also has these polyphenols that mobilize your stem cells and improve your circulation3," he explains.